PixeledCode/next-dark-mode/README.md

 ### CSS based on theme

-Since we are [data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) to set the theme, we can use CSS to change the styles based on theme.
+Since we are using [data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) to set the theme, we can use CSS to change the styles based on theme.
 We cannot rely on `@media (prefers-color-scheme: dark)` anymore.

 ```css
 [data-theme-color='dark'] {